JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions.md

 consistency in output across individual benchmarks, no automatic analysis is performed to validate the accuracy of these outputs.

-# Examining output supression in Cassandra
+# Examining Output Supression in Cassandra

 Cassandra is a new addition in the latest major release.
 It is a NoSQL distributed database used by many so it is certainly a welcomed addition to the